 The Great Ward 8!

-Join us for our annual Black History Month celebration as we look back on the Ward 8 Democrats' 35-year history with an esteemed panel of former and current Ward 8 Democratic leaders.
-Panelists will reflect on the organization's major milestones, accomplishments, and the path forward.
+Our annual Black History Month celebration looked back on the Ward 8 Democrats' 35-year history with an esteemed panel of former and current Ward 8 Democratic leaders.
+Panelists reflected on the organization's major milestones, accomplishments, and the path forward.
+Next up was Ed Lazere of the DC Fiscal Policy Institute, who led a discussion on DC Budget 101.
+Last fiscal year, DC programmed a record-setting $14.5 billion budget that many say left more to be desired for Ward 8.
+Lazere talked about the DC budget process and how to advocate for the interests of the community.

-Highlights from our last Ward 8 Democrats Meeting on the new East End Hospital
+Highlights from our Meeting on the new East End Hospital

 Highlights from Ward 8 Democrats At "Art All Night"